 Describe how NEI 99-02 and frequently asked questions (FAQs) are used and how PI questions are resolved.

+Describe the content of the performance indicators web page and explain the regulatory impact/implications of non-green indicators.

+Describe the purpose and content of IPs 71151 and 71150.

+Describe the sequence of events following an inspectors’ identification of a reporting error while conducting an IP 71151 inspection (including the interface with the NRC enforcement program).

 TASKS: 1.
 Read IMC 0608, Performance Indicator Program.